Diseases & Conditions

 Physical Examination and Immediate Care

 Your doctor may give you a numbing injection (digital block anesthesia) to help reduce the pain in your injured finger.
-He or she will irrigate, or wash out, your wound with a saline solution to see it more clearly and to reduce the risk of infection.
+They will irrigate, or wash out, your wound with a saline solution to see it more clearly and to reduce the risk of infection.

 Your doctor will examine your finger carefully, looking for: